kodonnel/batch-funds-loader/README.md

 - A maximum of 3 loads can be performed per day, regardless of amount.

-Both accepted and not accepted loads apply for the following requirement:
+Both accepted and not accepted loads (but not ignored loads) apply for the following requirement:
 - If a load ID is observed more than once for a particular user, all but the first instance can be ignored.

 If a load could not be processed for some reason, it will not be accepted.